Freely-Given-org/Bible_speaker_identification/outsideSources/README.md

 At this stage, we are aware of three datasets which are available to be used in this way:

-- TIPNR from Tyndale House, Cambrdige
+- TIPNR spreadsheet from Tyndale House, Cambrdige
-- people and peopleGroups tables from Viz.Bible
+- exported tables from Theographic Bible Data from Viz.Bible
-- data files from SIL Glyssen
+- various TSV and XML data files from SIL Glyssen

 See the subfolders for more details of each.